 Financial assets and financial liabilities with variable interest rates expose the Corporation to cash flow interest rate risk.
-There is no interest rate risk related to cash as there are no short-term investments as at the dates presented.
+There is no interest rate risk related to cash and cash equivalents as the short-term investments earn a fixed guaranteed interest rate if held over a prescribed term.
 The Corporation's Bankers Acceptance interest rate swap loan instruments expose the Corporation to cash flow interest rate risk.
 The Corporation has fully hedged the exposure to fluctuations in interest rates related to these instruments by entering into corresponding interest rate swaps, where the Corporation pays a fixed interest rate in exchange for receiving a floating interest rate.
 The interest rate swaps are designated as hedging instruments under the cash flow hedge accounting model.